Photoinduced twist and untwist of moir\'e superlattices in TMDC heterobilayers

-The equilibration of photoexcited carriers with the lattice leads to expansive pressure (negative-sign in our convention), which is provided by anharmonic coupling to a rising population of optical phonons.
-Using the thermal expansion coefficient typical of monolayer TMDs, on the order $10^{-5}$ \cite{zhong2022unified, li2023coherent}, an applied pressure of between 100 MPa and 1 GPa corresponds to a temperature increase on the order of tens of Kelvin, which is consistent with the scale of the energy we inject into the system with our single mJ/cm$^2$ pump fluence.
+where the initial layer-seperated charge density $n_i \sim 1 \times 10^{14} \ \mathrm{cm}^{-2}$, generated under the moderate pump fluence of 1.5 -- 2.5 mJ/cm$^2$ at 515 nm \cite{wang2019optical}.
+This yields an estimated initial pressure of $\sim$ 0.2 GPa, in good agreement with the values extracted from our UED data.

-Adding a caveat to the role we assign to charge transfer, earlier published terahertz spectroscopy measurements suggest that the charge transfer process can saturate as the stored energy per particle approaches the band misalignment \cite{ma2019recording}.
-Hence, Eq.~\eqref{capacitor} is best understood as valid in the low fluence limit.
-Typically, signal to noise in UED requires pumping samples at single or multiple mJ/cm$^2$, which can push the system into a non-perturbative regime that is challenging to model or simulate.
-More generally, even without charge transfer, excited carriers can couple to the moir\'{e} length-scale lattice motion: however, the large size of the moir\'{e} supercell ($10^3$ atoms) creates difficulties when applying the standard ab initio deformation potential approach to calculating these effects \cite{bardeen1950deformation}.
+Following initial excitation, cooling and decay of charge carriers efficiently reduces the electron-hole population.
+At delays between 3-4 ps, the carrier density is expected to approach the Mott threshold, when electrons and holes begin to bind into interlayer excitons (Fig.~\ref{fig:mechanism}(c)).
+As the carrier density approaches the moir\'{e} density ($1\times 10^{12} \ \mathrm{cm}^{-2}$ for $2^\circ$ WSe$_2$/MoSe$_2$ and $2.5\times 10^{12} \ \mathrm{cm}^{-2}$ for $57^\circ$ WSe$_2$/MoSe$_2$), excitons become trapped at $R^M_M$ and $H^M_X$ sites of the moir\'{e} supercell \cite{schmitt2022formation,karni2022structure}, resulting in a subtle local pinching force.
+A further source of pressure arises from the Casimir force, on the order of MPa at $n = 10^{12} \ \mathrm{cm}^{-2}$, which does not rely on interlayer charge transfer and persists for a longer time following photoexcitation because it scales with the square root of the photoexcited charge density \cite{mannebach2017dynamic}.
+Capturing the lattice responses in the dilute-carrier (low pump fluence) regime remains experimentally challenging due to the signal-to-noise ratio, highlighting the motivation for further UED instrument development.

-The model summarized in Eq.~\eqref{model} assumes that the dielectric properties of WSe$_2$/MoSe$_2$ are unchanged by photoexcitation, but at the next to leading order of approximation, photoinduced changes to the dielectric response can also play a role.
-Published x-ray scattering data on multilayer MoSe$_2$ shows out-of-plane oscillations following photoexcitation \cite{mannebach2017dynamic}.
-Unlike the heterobilayer we consider in this work, in homogenous MoSe$_2$ there is no mechanism for interlayer charge transfer.
-The proposal is instead that the screening effect of photoexcited free carriers changes the quantum-zero-point energy associated with fluctuating dipole moments, producing a Casimir force.
-This Casimir force is proportional to $n^{1/2}$ (here again $n$ is the photoexcited charge density).
-Applying this model to our experiment, we compute a pressure on the order of 10 MPa, much less than the pressures implied by the fit of Eq.~\eqref{model} to our UED data.
+The equilibration of photoexcited carriers with the lattice leads to thermal-expansion pressure via anharmonic coupling to a rising population of optical phonons, as illustrated in Fig.~\ref{fig:mechanism}(d).
+Using a typical thermal expansion coefficient for monolayer TMDs ($\sim10^{-5}$) \cite{li2023coherent}, the energy injected by the few mJ/cm$^2$ pump fluence would lead to a temperature rise of several tens of Kelvin, yielding a pressure $P_f$ between 100 MPa and 1 GPa.
+The evolution of net pressure $P(t\geq0) = P_f + (P_i-P_f)e^{-t/\tau}$ that best fits the UED data is plotted in Fig.~\ref{fig:mechanism}(e).